sindresorhus/p-retry/readme.md

 Decide if a retry should occur based on the error.
 Returning true triggers a retry, false aborts with the error.

+shouldRetry is not called for TypeErrors (except network errors) and AbortError.

 ```js
 import pRetry from 'p-retry';